E-commerce Returns Management: Processes & Best Practices

 But, returns are hardly managed end-to-end by one single team.

-The support team needs to communicate with the warehouse team for updates on order status – as customers are likely to follow up over emails, calls, and texts.
+The support team needs to communicate with the warehouse team for updates on order status, as customers are likely to follow up via emails, calls, and texts.

 The logistics team needs to work together with the finance team to process the issue of credit in cases where the customer wants a refund.

 The receiving team needs to coordinate with the vendors to send damaged goods back to the vendor’s location.
-Else, if the product is unopened, they need to communicate with the necessary warehouse personnel to issue an exchange for the customer.
+Otherwise, if the product is unopened, they must communicate with the necessary warehouse personnel to issue an exchange for the customer.

 This is where a tool like Hiver can be helpful – it allows teams to speed up internal collaboration without sending more emails.